michalpopek/dotfiles/README.md

 brew bundle
 ```

-3. Open 1Password and add all necessary vaults.
+3. Open 1Password and log into all necessary vaults.
+Next, go to `Setting -> Developer` and enable the SSH agent, as well as the CLI integration.

 4. Set the ZSH version installed by Homebrew as the default shell.